 Soil #1 (Matthew 13:1-4) The Crowd: The ones along the roadside were curious listeners.
 The seed lay on top of the soil, but it had no reception into their hearts (Matthew 7:18-27).
 Crowds are often fickle, and they will only follow the leader as long as it benefits them.

 Soil #2 (Matthew 13:5-6) The Casual Listener: These were the ones whose hearts were rocky.
-The seed fell on the soil and got down in it.
-But because these listeners were confused in their loyalty, the seed did not put down roots.
+The seed fell on the soil, took root, but the root was not firm.
+These listeners were confused in their loyalty, the seed did not put down roots.
 They were shallow listeners, and they soon fell away.

 Soil #3 (Matthew 13:7, 13-15) The Convinced Listener: This type of soil represents those whose hearts are full of thorns.
 The seed fell on the soil and penetrated it.
 Yet the thorns kept that seed from sprouting upwards, and, therefore, it produced no crop.
 There was too much competing for their attention.

 Just because we are exposed to God’s Word, does not mean that we receive it.
 When Jesus sows His Eternal Seed (the Word), He expects to receive a harvest.
-For all His labor, only about twenty-five percent of the soil will produce a crop.
+For all His labor, only a few will yield a crop.
+But their productivity will be greatly multiplied.
 Jesus “weeded” out the uncommitted majority by telling them some hard truths about the cost of being His disciples (Luke 9:18-27, 14:25-34).

 John 8:43-47